Missed Allergy Shot: Dose Adjustment Protocols by Gap Duration

 The adjustment tables on this page reflect empirical protocols compiled from the AAAAI/ACAAI Practice Parameter online supplement, a 2020 synthesis by Larenas-Linnemann et al., and a survey of 1,201 US allergists.
 An important caveat: these are consensus protocols, not evidence from prospective randomized trials.
 There is no single universally validated dose-adjustment schedule — your prescribing allergist may have a protocol that differs slightly from what is shown here.
 Always confirm the correct dose adjustment with your treating provider before resuming.

 Before resuming after a gap, your allergist needs to know how long it has been, whether you had any reactions at your last injection, and whether any new health conditions or medications have developed during the gap.
-Curex removes much of the friction behind missed doses by delivering SCIT as one weekly shot you give yourself at home: the serum is sterile-compounded to USP <797>, a prescribed epinephrine auto-injector is confirmed on hand, and your care team — reachable by message anytime — supervises your first dose and every dose change live over Zoom, including a Zoom-supervised re-entry dose after a long gap.
+Curex removes much of the friction behind missed doses by delivering SCIT as one weekly shot you give yourself at home: the serum is sterile-compounded to USP <797>, a prescribed epinephrine auto-injector is confirmed on hand, and your care team — reachable by message anytime — supervises the first injection from each new vial or concentration live in the Virtual Shot Room, including a Virtual Shot Room–supervised re-entry dose after a long gap.

 Missing one shot is not catastrophic — but consistent gaps erode treatment progress.
 The longer the gap, the larger the dose reduction required to safely resume.
 Never increase the dose after a gap; always repeat or reduce.